demisto/content/Packs/AzureSentinel/Integrations/AzureSentinel/README.md

 ### azure-sentinel-get-entity-by-id
 ***
-Get a single entity from Azure Sentinel.
-Use !azure-sentinel-list-incident-relations command, and get an entity ID to apply this command on.
-Notice that in the current Azure Sentinel API version, the retention period for GetEntityByID is 30 days.
+Gets a single entity from Azure Sentinel.
+Use the azure-sentinel-list-incident-relations command, and get an entity ID to apply this command on.
+In the current Azure Sentinel API version the retention period for GetEntityByID is 30 days.

 ##### Base Command